A TRADITIONAL THAI SALAD

 - 1 Thai bird's eye chili (or to taste), finely chopped

-- 1.5 tbsp date paste (traditionally uses palm sugar)
+- 1 tbsp coconut sugar (traditionally uses palm sugar)

 - 2 tbsp lime juice